Day 1 - Depart U.S. / Fly overnight to Verona

 for acoustics) are the very affordable “Unreserved Stone Steps in Sectors D or

 E (Gradinata D or E).”
-You can buy these at the last minute at the ticket
+You can buy these right before the performance at the ticket

 An open-air opera in the Arena is an unforgettable experience.